chipcleary/symfony_mailer_example/README.md

 CSS may be added to your theme.
 See https://www.drupal.org/docs/contributed-modules/drupal-symfony-mailer/getting-started#s-css.

 CSS may also be provided by your custom module.

-These classes may be overridden by your theme.
+- These classes may be overridden by your theme.

-The starterkit provides a blank css file at css/mail.css.
+- The starterkit provides a blank css file at css/mail.css.
 This css is added to your custom emails by the call to `addLibrary` in the `build` function in 'YOURMODULEEMailBuilder.php'.

-If you want css added by the module, go ahead and add it to 'css/mail.css'.
-If not, delete both 'css/mail.css' and the call to `addLibrary` in the `build` function.
+If you want css added by the module, go ahead and include it within 'css/mail.css'.
+  - If you do not want your module to provide css, delete both 'css/mail.css' and YOUR_MODULE.libraries.yml.
+Then delete the call to `addLibrary` in the `build` function.